acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

 ## Deployment using dbt Cloud

-IN dbt Cloud, you might have noticed that after the first commit, the `main` branch becomes read-only and forces us to create a new branch if we want to keep developing. dbt Cloud does this to enforce us to open PRs for CI purposes rather than allowing merging to `main` straight away.
+In dbt Cloud, you might have noticed that after the first commit, the `main` branch becomes read-only and forces us to create a new branch if we want to keep developing. dbt Cloud does this to enforce us to open PRs for CI purposes rather than allowing merging to `main` straight away.

 In order to properly establish a deployment workflow, we must define ***environments*** within dbt Cloud.
 - Go to *Environment* (*Deploy* > *Environment*)  and click on *Create Environment* button